jadf9010/SSH-key-connecting-bitbucket/README.md

 > ssh-add -K ~/.ssh/[your-private-key]
 > ssh-add -K ~/.ssh/id_rsa

-**This command use the -K parameter that allow store the private key in the keychain in MAC**
+**This command use the -K parameter that allow store the private key in the keychain in MAC** This is useful to avoid introduce the passphrase every time when we add the private key to the ssh-agent.

 ## Configure SSH for Git Hosting Server